w3c/wcag-act-rules/content/rules/5c01ea/proposed.md

 #### Failed Example 1

+<a class="example-link" title="Failed Example 1" href="/content-assets/wcag-act-rules/testcases/5c01ea/5e4eedbbef33766005c6f92c3dede1b1b40a2dac.html">Open in a new tab</a>

 The `aria-sort` [property][] is neither [inherited][], [supported][], nor [required][] for the [semantic][semantic role] `button`, which is the [implicit role][] for the `button` element.

 ```html